sebgra/ai-assistant-electron/README.md

 This project is MAINTAINED but is migrating to premium "Vidya" GUI which will be close-sourced.

-If you want to follow and support the project, please [join our Discord](https://discord.gg/andapirate).
+If you want to follow and support the project, please [join our Discord](https://discord.gg/andapirate) (it's French).

 ## Features